RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/CalcHEP__3__6__27_8cpp.md

     return prefactor*matElement;
   }

-  double CH_Sigma_V(str& model, std::vector<str>& in, std::vector<str>& out, double& v_rel, const DecayTable& decays)
+  /// Computes annihilation cross-section for 2->2 process, DM+DMbar -> X + Y at tree level.
-  {
+  /// Coannihilations not currently supported; we require the mass of both in states are equal. double CH_Sigma_V(str& model, std::vector<str>& in, std::vector<str>& out, double& v_rel, const DecayTable& decays) {
     // Check size of in and out states;